microsoft/sarif-sdk/docs/Producing high-quality SARIF.md

 ##### `ContextRegionRequiresRegion`: error

 {0}: This 'physicalLocation' object contains a 'contextRegion' property, but it does not contain a 'region' property.
 This is invalid because the purpose of 'contextRegion' is to provide a viewing context around the 'region' which is the location of the result.
-If the tool incorrectly populated 'contextRegion' instead of 'region', then fix it so that it populates only the 'region'.
-If the tool simply neglected to populate 'region', then fix it so that it does.
+If a tool associates only one region with a result, it must populate 'region', not 'contextRegion'.

 ##### `ContextRegionMustBeProperSupersetOfRegion`: error

 {0}: This 'physicalLocation' object contains both a 'region' and a 'contextRegion' property, but 'contextRegion' is not a proper superset of 'region'.
 This is invalid because the purpose of 'contextRegion' is to provide a viewing context around the 'region' which is the location of the result.
-If the tool simply reversed 'region', then fix it puts the correct values in the correct properties.
-If 'region' and 'contextRegion' are identical, the 'contextRegion' is unnecessary, and (by the spec) the tool must not populate it.
+It's possible that the tool reversed 'region' and 'contextRegion'.
+If 'region' and 'contextRegion' are identical, the tool must omit 'contextRegion'.

 ---